 - The right to run for a position and vote for your elected representatives on the Executive Committee and its subgroups.

 The Executive Committee represents the Forum at Committee and Council level.
-They are expected to listen to the needs of the general membership of the Forum and feed this information into their respective committees.
-The roles on the Executive Committee are as follows:
+They are expected to listen to and represent the needs of the general membership of the Forum and feed this information into their respective committees.

 Find out how to sign up to the ECM Forum.

 Download and find links to resources related to the ECM Forum.